mantl/mantl/README.md

 * [Marathon](https://mesosphere.github.io/marathon) for cluster management of long running containerized services
 * [Consul](http://consul.io) for service discovery
 * [Docker](http://docker.io) container runtime
-* Multi-Datacenter
+* Multi-Datacenter support
-* Massively Scalable
-* Highly Available
-* Fault Tolerant
+* High Availablility

 ####Architecture
 The base platform contains control nodes that manage the cluster and any number of compute nodes.
 Containers automatically register themselves into DNS so that other services can locate them.